 During Thurber’s childhood the “Duke of Westminster’s hunting dogs” print was common in American homes.
 A century later, it is rarely seen.
 But more recently, it served as the inspiration for the name of the great and tragic racehorse Barbaro.
 A copy of the print was a family possession of Mr. Jackson’s mother, and the portrait of the foxhound appealed to Roy and Gretchen Jackson when it came time to name their promising young thoroughbred.

-Mr. and Mrs. Jackson have now named Barbaro’s two young brothers after the Comte de Barral’s Nicanor and Lentenor.
-Nicanor and Lentenor may one day prove themselves to be champions like Barbaro.
+Mr. and Mrs. Jackson have now named Barbaro’s three young brothers after the Comte de Barral’s Nicanor, Lentenor, and Margano.
+They may one day prove themselves to be champions like Barbaro.
 They are already another link in the chain connecting art, sport, literature and the bonds of admiration and affection that unite humankind with the animals who share our world.

 In American society, beloved animals like Barbaro and a large population of well-loved household companion animals are greatly outnumbered by animals who are not fortunate enough to have devoted caretakers.